 Before pitching tech journalists, take some time to figure out who they are, and find a way to relate to them.
 Hop on Twitter or LinkedIn (Twitter tends to be best for this since its more casual), find their profile, and engage with them for a week or two before sending your pitch.
 That way, when they see your name in their email inbox, they’ll recognize you as “that person from Twitter.”
 If they recognize the name, you’re more likely to get an open.
 You can even use a subject line such as “Hi from Twitter!”

-Next time you send an email, look back over these tips.
+Next time you go for emailing leads, look back over these tips.
 Even if you only implement one or two, you’ll greatly increase your chances of an open and a response.
 And sometimes, all it takes is one to open the floodgates.